Officials: Dallas teen gunned down inside car at Family Dollar parking lot

+Updated at 1:01 p.m.
+Saturday to reflect that the suspect has been arrested.

-A 17-year-old died after being shot several times Friday night in a Family Dollar parking lot, Dallas police said.
+A teenager died after being shot several times Friday night in a Family Dollar parking lot, Dallas police said.

 Officers responded to a shooting call around 10:15 p.m., at the Family Dollar Store parking lot located near 3510 S. Beckley Avenue.

-Authorities said when they arrived they found 17-year-old Braylin Alexander Martinez shot multiple times inside a 2005 grey Nissan Altima.
+Authorities said when they arrived they found the teen shot multiple times inside a 2005 grey Nissan Altima.
 He was pronounced dead at the scene.

+Dallas police arrested 20-year-old Javius Devarius Williams as the suspect in the shooting.
+He faces a murder charge in connection with the teen's death, according to authorities.

 Homicide detectives also learned that two other people from the scene were transported to a nearby hospital by a personal vehicle.